bnyitrai03/ESP_Sentinel_Cam/docs/en/components/camera.rst

 Camera
 ======

-The camera component uses the open source `esp32-camera <https://github.com/espressif/esp32-camera>`_ driver to capture images using the `Adafruit OV5640 Camera Board <https://www.adafruit.com/product/5840>`_.
+The camera component uses the `esp32-camera <https://github.com/espressif/esp32-camera>`_ driver to capture images using the `Adafruit OV5640 Camera Board <https://www.adafruit.com/product/5840>`_.

 The camera pins are connected to the ESP32-S3 as follows: ::